matt-d-rat/MF-Timeline/readme.txt

 = What is this plugin for? =

 This plugin is for displaying data as a visual linear timeline.
-I developed the code originally for my work at Clear Books (http://www.clearbooks.co.uk) but decided to develop it some more and turn it into a Wordpress plugin for everyone to use.
+I developed the code originally for my work at Clear Books (http://www.clearbooks.co.uk) but decided to develop it some more and turn it into a WordPress plugin for everyone to use.

 = Can I change the styling of the Timeline? =

 By default the plugin is designed to look like Facebook's Profile Timeline - since this is wear I drew my original inspiration from for this plugin, but you are free to style it as you please.
 The plugin's stylesheets should be enqueued before your theme's stylesheets so simply writing your own CSS should be enough to overwrite the default styles.
-Alernatively you can always dequeue the plugin's styles by calling `<?php wp_dequeue_style( 'mf_timeline_styles' ) ?>`
+Alternatively you can always dequeue the plugin's styles by calling `<?php wp_dequeue_style( 'mf_timeline_styles' ) ?>`

 = Can I make a timeline event "featured" or "milestone" and span across both columns? =

 You can make Wordpress content featured on the timeline by setting a custom meta field with the key: mf_timeline_featured and its value set to 1.
 See screenshot-2.jpg for more information.

+= What are Timeline Stories? =

+Timeline Stories provide a means of creating content directly for the timeline which will not show up anywhere else on your WordPress blog, without the need for creating standard WordPress posts.
+Timeline Stories are designed to provide small snippets of information for timeline events - if you wish to create longer posts, I would recommend that you use the standard WordPress post types instead.

 = Where can I report an issue or give feedback on the plugin? =